 Except to add that for a long time, this held the title for Most Research Per Word of any story I’d ever written.
 It has since been surpassed (by “Sankalpa”, but I think reading a 480-page ethnography of the indigenous people of the Huasteca Veracruzana for an 8500-word story is still pretty respectable.
 (Corn Is Our Blood: Culture and Ethnic Identity in a Contemporary Aztec Indian Village, by Alan R. Sandstrom.)

-“La Molejera” was published in the Fall 2019 issue of Cirsova Magazine.
+“La Molejera” was published in the Fall 2019 issue of Cirsova Magazine, and was reprinted in Down a Street That Wasn’t There.

 The author’s portrait of the setting is convincing in every detail.
 The great verisimilitude of the story makes the final, extraordinary revelation seem very real.
 The climax creates a sense of cosmic awe.